orion-rs/orion/README.md

 More information about security regarding orion is available in the [wiki](https://github.com/brycx/orion/wiki/Security).

-### Features
+### Features and Requirements
 - By default orion targets stable Rust and in this case, extra dependency specifications are not required.
-Using orion with stable Rust does however depend on a C compiler to be available on the system.
-Features `nightly` and `no_std` do not have this dependency.

 - `no_std`: To use orion in a `no_std` context, you need to specify the dependency as such:
 ```